klappstuhlpy/Twitch-Youtube-Live-Notification-Extensions/README.md

 # API Keys?
+To authorize the HTTP Requests that need to be done in order to Access the Twitch and YouTube API, you need to generate some Authorization Keys.

 ### Twitch
 To get a `Client ID` and a `Client Secret`, you need to got to https://dev.twitch.tv/console/extensions and create a new Extension.